eCommerce companies trying to improve their SEO often run into a host of bottlenecks that get in the way.

 For many, the easier strategy is simply to use a subdomain, blog.yoursite.com, instead.
 This is, in turn, less effective for SEO.

-Luckily, there is now a new and much easier way to serve your blog on your main subdomain using Cloudflare Workers directly as neither Sloth or Spark support this feature yet.
+Luckily, there is now a new and much easier way to serve your blog on your main subdomain using Cloudflare Workers directly as Sloth does not support this feature yet.

 Collecting and Accessing Your Log Files